Skip Navigation

 The Model 50 trap consists of a vertical tube of 22 gauge galvanized iron, 9 inches inside diameter, and 12 inches long.
 Above the tube is a conical roof, 16 inches in diameter, also of galvanized iron, to keep out rain.
 The lower surface of the roof is painted white as a reflector for the light which serves as the attractant to draw the mosquitoes into the immediate vicinity of the trap.
 The light used is a 25-watt, 110-volt, white, frosted inside, bulb.
 Over the upper end, or mouth, of the tube is a 5/16-inch mesh screen to keep out large moths or other insects, while permitting the mosquitoes and small insects to enter. just below the screen is a fan, having a capacity of 360 to 400 cubic feet of air per minute, with the air blast directed downward.
 Below the fan is a funnel-shaped screen of 16-mesh bronze wire.
 The large end of this screen fits snugly inside the tube, just below the blades of the fan, and the small or apex end extends slightly below the bottom end of the tube and terminates in a mason jar cap.
 A pint jar. containing a layer of calcium cyanide crystals about one-half inch thick, which is held in place by alternate layers of cotton and cardboard. is screwed to the cap and serves as a killing chamber for the insects.
 To simplify removal of the catch a waxed paper cup just large enough to fit tightly is placed in the mouth of the jar and the insects drop into this cup, where they are promptly killed by the gas from the cyanide, which enters through small holes punched in the sides of the paper cup for that purpose.
 Three legs bolted to the tube extend below it for feet and above it as a support for the roof and the electric light bulb.
 The bulb is attached through a block of sponge rubber which absorbs vibration from the fail and thereby reduces breakage of the lamp filaments.
 The exterior of the trap is usually painted green to harmonize with vegetation in the yard where it may be placed.
 In use it is set up on a 2-inch by 4-inch wood post, which is bolted to one side of the tube.
 The height of the trap measured from the edge or eaves of the roof should be 5 feet, 6 inches from the ground, and the post extends 18 inches into the ground.
 All fastenings should be made with brass screws and nuts to avoid rusting and consequent loss of time when servicing the trap.

 Fig 1.
-The New Jersey Mosquito Trap
+The New Jersey Mosquito Trap.

-(In use it is fastened to a 2" x 4" wooden post by means of tw0 1/4" bolts.
+(In use it is fastened to a 2" x 4" wooden post by means of two 1/4" bolts.
 Upper bolt is reached by lifting screen from mouth of trap.
 Lower one can be reached from below.)

 1. Galvanized iron tube, 22 ga., 9" I.D.
 (Cut away to show interior).